 Although Wojtyla had been involved in the church his whole life, it was not until 1942 that he began seminary training.
 When the war ended, he returned to school at Jagiellonian to study theology, becoming an ordained priest in 1946.
 He went on to complete two doctorates and became a professor of moral theology and social ethics.
 On July 4, 1958, at the age of 38, he was appointed auxiliary bishop of Krakow by Pope Pius XII.
 He later became the city s archbishop, where he spoke out for religious freedom while the church began the Second Vatican Council, which would revolutionize Catholicism.
 He was made a cardinal in 1967, taking on the challenges of living and working as a Catholic priest in communist Eastern Europe.
 Once asked if he feared retribution from communist leaders, he replied, “I m not afraid of them.
 They are afraid of me.”

 Wojtyla was quietly and slowly building a reputation as a powerful preacher and a man of both great intellect and charisma.
 Still, when Pope John Paul I died in 1978 after only a 34-day reign, few suspected Wojtyla would be chosen to replace him.
 But, after seven rounds of balloting, the Sacred College of Cardinals chose the 58-year-old, and he became the first-ever Slavic pope and the youngest to be chosen in 132 years.

-Pope John Paul II is remembered for his successful efforts to end communism, as well as for building bridges with peoples of other faiths, and issuing the Catholic Church s first apology for its actions during World War II.
+Pope John Paul II is remembered for his successful efforts to end communism, as well as for building bridges with peoples of other faiths, and issuing the Catholic Church's first apology for its actions during World War II.
 He was succeeded by Joseph Cardinal Ratzinger, who became Pope Benedict XVI.
-Benedict XVI began the process to beatify John Paul II in May 2005.
+Pope Francis, who succeeded Pope Benedict in March 2013, canonized John Paul II in April 2014.